emdonahue/prov/README.md

 - escape sed patterns
 - make add with no arguments accept recipe on stdin
 - make cp handle directory structures. currently only works for simple, flat cases.
+- echo should escape backslashes
+- cp should delete overwritten target